Wealthsimple Says AI Needs More Financial Context. Here's the Missing Part.

 Wealthsimple says AI works better with more financial context.
 True.
 What they skip is how to do that without pasting your private data into a chatbot.

-Wealthsimple just sent their subscribers a guide called "How to (smartly) incorporate AI into your financial planning."
+Wealthsimple recently sent subscribers a guide called "How to (smartly) incorporate AI into your financial planning."

 The advice is solid.
 Use AI for financial education.
 Give it plenty of context about your income, tax situation, and goals.
 Stress-test the answers.

-Then, at the end: "You don't really know where your personal information goes when you paste it into an AI chatbot.
+Then, at the end, it says: "You don't really know where your personal information goes when you paste it into an AI chatbot.
 Which means... don't paste it into an AI chatbot."

 Both points are correct.
-And they directly contradict each other.
+And they contradict each other.

-So now the guidance is: give AI all the details it needs, but do not actually give AI the details it needs.
+So now the guidance is: give AI more financial context, but do not actually give it your financial data.
 That sounds fine until you try to do it.

 At that point you have two bad options.
 Ask vague questions and get vague answers.
 Or paste private financial data into a chat window and hope nothing goes wrong.